QuChunhe/study/Linux.md

 3. Express server requests in terms of resources used.
 4. Extrapolate server requests to known (or experimentally determined) limits for each resource.

+The resources to monitor include
+* Hardware: CPU utilization, memory usage, disk IOPS, disk throughput, disk capacity (volume used), network throughput
+* Software: virtual memory usage, processes/tasks/threads, file descriptors

+There is a way to express variation as a single metric: the ratio of the standard deviation to the mean, which is called the coefficient of variation (CoV or CV).

+Visualizations

 # Setting